Paper Airplane Game

 - What design aspects could make the flow slower or faster?

-- How would this game differ if it was played virtually versus in person?
+- How would this game differ if played virtually versus in person?

 - How did quality controls play a part in this process?